Drazhevo: History

 During the Ottoman rule in the village was settled moderately wealthy Turk named Atla grazing, who kept breeding horses.
 The people of his village had been committed as apprentices in keeping the horses.
 At that time the houses in the number of the houses in the village was around 17.
 At that time, the village began to be called Atliy (from Turkish "at" - horse).

 From the beginning until now the population of Drazhevo had been dealing with livestock (sheep, horses, buffaloes and cows) and horticulture.
 Traditional horticultural crops were wheat, barley and rye.
 The planting of crop vegetables started much later.
 Old people from the village say that in the past, the vegetables had been purchased from "bachvandzhii" - gardeners from the Balkans.
 People had used their yards around the house as a stackyard - a place where the harvest was threshing in the past with "dikanya".

-In the 19th century, the detachment of Panajot Hitov acted in the land of the village.
+In the 19th century, the detachment of Panayot Hitov acted in the land of the village.
 After the liberation of Bulgaria in 1878, the population of the village was increased by a significant number of refugees from Turkish Thrace.
 Till the 1885 Bulgarian Crisis, the village of Atliy was a part of Eastern Rumelia.
 In 1890, for unclear reasons, the village was renamed as the village Borissovo - the name of King Boris I by the decree № 582.
 In the archives of Dr. Tabakov from Sliven, it was noted that during 30 years of the 20th century, in the village were 104 houses with 461 inhabitants.

 By decree № 45 of the National Assembly on February 8, 1950 the village was renamed Drazhevo - the name of George Drazhev, the chairman of Revolutionary Committee during the April Uprising for the Yambol region, who was hanged on a bridge in the town of Yambol named "Kargonskiya".